CyberGeni3/votenest/README.md

 - Visual Studio 2017 and up
 - CMake
 - Python 3.7 and up
-- Dlib
+- Dlib\

 Please refer to [@masoudr's Windows 10 installation guide (dlib + face_recognition)](https://github.com/ageitgey/face_recognition/issues/175#issue-257710508).

 6. After installing python dependencies, open cmd from desktop and run the script:
 ```bash
   python -m pip install face_recognition
 ```
 7. If you are having an issue about populating pdf forms, it is most likely that your pdf is damaged or corrupted.
-To fix this, go to the directory where your email is stored, open cmd and run:
+To fix this, go to the directory where your pdf is stored, open cmd and run:
 ```bash
   pdftk raw.pdf output fixed.pdf
 ```